AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetime_annotations.rst

 - Most lifetimes are inferred automatically by the compiler

-- Annotation are only *required* when relationships are ambiguous
+- Annotations are only *required* when relationships are ambiguous

 .. code:: rust